 Types of Empirical Manuscripts

-The method and results sections of empirical articles should be concise, but complete.
-Authors should clearly define the target populations for generality as well as the specific population sampled from in the study, and they should specify known constraints on generality (see Simons, Shoda, and Lindsay (2017) for instructions).
-Articles should fully describe the procedures necessary to reproduce the study, and they should fully convey the results of the study.
-Concisely reported robustness checks are encouraged, and more extensive analyses can be included in the Supplemental Material.
-Articles should combine their results and discussion into one section to ensure clear and concise communication of findings.
-However, broader theoretical discussion should be confined to the General Discussion section.
+The Method and Results sections of Empirical Articles should be concise, but complete and accessible.
+Every Empirical Article should fully describe the procedures necessary to reproduce the study and should fully convey the results of the study.
+Concisely reported robustness checks are encouraged, and more extensive analyses can be included in Supplemental Material.
+Results and discussion should be combined to ensure clear and concise communication of findings.
+Broader theoretical discussion and speculation should be confined to the General Discussion section.
 Tables and figures may be used as necessary to convey the results.

-Registered Reports are a new form of journal submission for which the primary review, evaluation, and revision process occurs prior to data collection (see https://cos.io/rr/).
-Authors submit a manuscript that includes a complete introduction, method section, and results section.
-The results section will not include the actual outcomes from the study, because no outcome data will be collected until the submission has benefited from the review process and been provisionally accepted.
-The results section should state how the results will be reported, ideally by using simulated data to test the analysis scripts and by illustrating the format the results will take.
-The submission should include links to all materials that will be used to conduct the study and all scripts that will be used to analyze the results.
-Once the Registered Report has been provisionally accepted, authors then conduct the study and analyze the collected data following the preregistered plan.
-Assuming that all prespecified conditions have been met and that the actual study adhered to the registered plan, the article will be accepted regardless of the outcome of the study.
-Note that the final article can include additional analyses and data exploration beyond those described in the original submission.
+The submission of a registered report should include links to all materials that will be used to conduct the study and all scripts that will be used to analyze the data.
+Once a registered report has been provisionally accepted, the authors conduct the study and analyze the collected data following the preregistered plan.
+Assuming that all prespecified conditions have been met and that the actual study has adhered to the registered plan, the article will be accepted regardless of the outcome of the study.
+Note that the final article can include additional analyses beyond those described in the original submission.
 However, those additional analyses should not be treated as confirmatory hypothesis tests and should be clearly marked as exploratory.

-Registered Replication Reports describe the meta-analytic result of a set of independently conducted direct replications of an important original finding.
-These replications all follow a pre-approved, preregistered protocol and analysis plan.
-Researchers interested in proposing an RRR project to replicate an original study should e-mail the editors prior to submission.
+A Registered Replication Report is a special type of registered report that describes the meta-analytic result of a set of independently conducted direct replications of an important original study.
+These replications all follow a preapproved, preregistered protocol and analysis plan.
 The decision about whether or not to launch an RRR involves a multistage process to determine (a) whether the original study has high replication value, (b) whether the results would be of broad interest regardless of the outcome, and (c) whether enough laboratories could participate given the resources available.
-If the editors determine that an RRR would be merited, the submission process works much like that for a Registered Report article.
-The introduction and general discussion sections for RRRs should be brief, objective, and focused on the study under investigation.
+If the editors determine that an RRR would be of value, the submission process works much like that for an Empirical Article that is a registered report.
+The introduction and General Discussion sections for RRRs should be brief, objective, and focused on the study under investigation.
 RRR manuscripts should not include extensive speculation or theorizing.
-For more information about RRRs, see this article.
+For more information about RRRs, see Simons and Holcombe (2014).

-- Introductions should be concise and focused on motivating the replication study rather than reviewing the broader literature (<1,500 words).
+- Introductions should be concise (< 1,500 words) and focused on the motivations for conducting the replication study rather than a review of the broader literature.

 - General Discussion sections should be brief (500–1,000 words).